-The third line (Line 5) opened in 1997.
-It was planned as a result of the success of the earlier routes, but this was to be unusual in including the system's first stretch of elevated track.
+The third Line 5 opened in 1997.
+It was planned as a result of the success of the earlier routes, but this was to be unusual in including the system’s first stretch of elevated track.

-Indeed, the majority of this 10.5km route - 6km - is being constructed in this way, while 3km - from Baquedano to Irarrazaval and Bellavista, including running under Bustamente Park - are to be built underground, with the final 1km consisting of street running.
+Indeed, the majority of this 10.5km route, 6km, is being constructed in this way, while 3km, from Baquedano to Irarrazaval and Bellavista, including running under Bustamente Park, is to be built underground, with the final 1km consisting of street running.

 The trackbed on which the rubber-tyred vehicles operate is of standard concrete, with the rails constructed of relatively light 40kg/m guide rails.

-The first two lines of the network form a 'T' shape.
-Line one runs east to west, linking E. Militar and San Pablo, with line two being a north-south route, from Cal Y Canto to Lo Ovalle.
+The first two lines of the network form a ‘T’ shape.
+Line 1 runs east to west, linking E Militar and San Pablo, with line two being a north-south route, from Cal Y Canto to Lo Ovalle.
 The two lines intersect at Los Heroes, just east of the city centre.

 The stations on the new route are perhaps its most distinctive feature, with several elevated stations being housed in futuristic tube-like shells, to afford protection from all weathers.

-All 12 of these stations will be fully accessible to disabled users, after the operators studied closely modern practice on other systems across the world.
+All 12 of these stations will be fully accessible to disabled users after operators closely studied modern practice on other systems across the world.

-250 vehicles were built by Alsthom-Atlantique between 1975 and 1980 for the first generation of services.
+Alsthom-Atlantique built 250 vehicles between 1975 and 1980 for the first generation of services.

 The operators get an amazing level of usage from the vehicles, as 49 sets of between four and six vehicles are expected to be in traffic every day during peak hours.

-This will comprise 58 new vehicles, some for use on the new line five.
+This will comprise 58 new vehicles, some for use on the new Line 5.
 This new rolling stock is based closely on an order built by the same company for the Paris Metro, France, and is being constructed in that country, at the CIMT works in Valenciennes.

-12 of the new sets will be used to increase capacity on Lines 1 and 2, while another batch of 12 six-car sets, designated NS93 and based on the 1989 build of stock for the Paris Metro by the same manufacturer, is on order.
+Capacity on Lines 1 and 2 will be increased by 12 of the new sets, while another batch of 12 six-car sets, designated NS93 and based on the 1989 build of stock for the Paris Metro by the same manufacturer, is on order.

 By 1997, when the first trains on Line 5 began operation, the Santiago Metro carried 199.7 million passengers, an increase of more than 30 million in two years.

-More than half of this figure was accounted for by journeys on the new Line 5, and while ridership on Line 1 was continuing on an upward trend - up by more than 10% - there was a fall of almost a third in the number of passengers travelling on line 2.
-This can perhaps be accounted for by the proximity of the new Line 5, and its almost parallel routing.
+More than half of this figure was accounted for by journeys on the new Line 5, and while ridership on Line 1 was continuing on an upward trend, up by more than 10%, there was a fall of almost a third in the number of passengers travelling on Line 2.
+This can perhaps be accounted for by the proximity of the new Line 5, and its almost parallel route.

 The Chilean government’s continued commitment to reducing road congestion means that extensions to the network are still being looked at.